rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/02-what-is-reality.md

     The denial of purpose and goals in physics: no sucessor theory to the succession of theories since Newton is likely to include any scope for teleological causal processes.
-2.  *__Second law of thermodynamics__*: generates the time-asymmetries in physics.
+2.  *__Second law of thermodynamics__*: generates the time asymmetries in physics.
-    Further, all the asymmetries in physics are a result of the time-asymmetries.
+    Further, all the asymmetries in physics are a result of the time asymmetries.
     (**Ryan**: really? maybe.)
 3.  *__Reductionism__*: is a metaphysical thesis that denies downward causation; physics is causally closed.
     The explanatory power of the special sciences are an epistemic thesis and not